benmckibben/queue-rules/README.md

 Run `make migrate` to run database migrations for the app and its dependencies.
 If you didn't specify a `DATABASE_URL`, a SQLite database will be created next to `manage.py`.

 ### Start things up and get coding
-Run the development server with `make dev-app`.
-This command will start up the app server listening on `localhost`/`127.0.0.1` at port `8000`.
+Run the development server with `make dev-web`.
+This command will start up the web server listening on `localhost`/`127.0.0.1` at port `8000`.

 You can run a development `queuerd` (the daemon that looks at users' listening activity and applies rules) by running `make queuerd`.